Havana in 3 Days

 Parque Histórico Militar

-We emerge on the north side of Havana Port and head for the Parque Histórico Militar; an open air museum which consists of various weapons utilised by the Cubans to protect themselves from the US.
+Then we drive through the Tunnel de La Habana, emerging on the north side of Havana Port and head for the Parque Histórico Militar; an open air museum which consists of various weapons utilised by the Cubans to protect themselves from the US.

 Parque Histórico Militar